Rosser, Texas

 Rosser is a village in Kaufman County, Texas, United States.
-The population was 332 at the 2010 census.
+The population was 301 at the 2020 census.

 Geography

 Rosser is in southwestern Kaufman County, about 2 mi northeast of the Trinity River and the county line.
-The southeast edge of the village follows Texas State Highway 34, which runs northeast 12 mi to Kaufman, the county seat, and southwest 14 mi to Ennis.
+The southeastern edge of the village follows Texas State Highway 34, which runs northeast 12 mi to Kaufman, the county seat, and southwest 14 mi to Ennis.

 According to the United States Census Bureau, Rosser has a total area of 5.3 km2, of which 0.08 km2, or 1.49%, are water.